How to Plan for Parental Leave as an Independent Contractor

 Under the Family Medical Leave Act, parents can take up to 12 weeks of unpaid leave to care for a new child, yet this law only applies to those who work at a company of at least 50 employees and only 6% of all employers offer full pay during leave.
 That means most small business owners and independent contractors are on their own when it comes to taking and financing parental leave.

 To financially prepare, decide approximately how much time you’d like to take off and set a budget for those weeks or months.
-To boost your income in the months prior, you may consider taking on additional work, cutting back on expenses, or even raising your rates.
+To boost your income in the prior months, you may consider taking on additional work, cutting back on expenses, or raising your rates.

 3. Assess Your Current Project Workload